tommoa/ai-lsp/README.md

 #### `inline_completion`

 The `inline_completion` mode generates completions at the cursor position.
-Currently uses a single implementation that receives text before and after the cursor.
+It can use either Fill-in-the-Middle (FIM) format for efficient code completion or chat-based completion.

 - **`model`** (optional): Override the global model for this mode
+- **`fimFormat`** (optional): FIM template to use for this mode
+  - Can be a template name: `"openai"`, `"starcoder"`, `"codellama"`, `"deepseek"`, or `"qwen"`
+  - Can be a custom template object with `prefix`, `middle`, and `suffix` tokens
+  - If not specified, the format will be auto-detected from the model name
+  - If auto-detection fails, defaults to OpenAI format

 ### Using Local Providers